pack-it-forms/pack-it-forms/README.md

 The PacFORMS installer is not aware of pack-it-forms, so these steps will likely be required every time PacFORMS is updated.

-To enable creation of pack-it-forms using Outpost's Form menu:
+If you have never installed pack-it-forms before or Outpost has been updated since it was last installed, you can enable creation of pack-it-forms forms using Outpost's Form menu with the following
+steps:

 1. Locate the file launch.ini in the Outpost data directory.
-2. Add an appropriately formatted line in each pack-it-form form you would like to create.
+2. Add an appropriately formatted line for each pack-it-form form you would like to create.
+The format is the same as for pack-it-forms but with the filename for the pack-it-forms form substituted.

 The Outpost installer is not yet aware of pack-it-forms, so these steps will likely be required every time Outpost is updated.